droid-php/droid-doc/doc/modules.md

 entry of the `mod_duplicity_backup.excluded_files` Variable to be printed on its own line.

-We must make sure we don't backup the backup!.
-Let's add another Variable to hold the path to the backup destination (again, providing a sensible default) and then make sure this is also written into our excluded files list:
+We must make sure we don't back up the backup!
+Let's add another Variable to hold the path to the backup destination (again, providing a sensible default) and then make sure this is also part of our excluded files list:

 ```yaml
 variables: